FerryMan-Coder/FerryMan-Coder/README.md

 - 👋 Hi, I’m @FerryMan-Coder
 - 👀 I’m interested in developing maintainable and elegant code and learning and applying design patterns
-- 🌱 I’m currently learning mainly C# and (SQL) database programming, and a bit of python, Java and Javascript.
+- 🌱 I’m currently learning mainly C# and (SQL) database programming, and a bit of python, Java and JavaScript.
 - 💞️ I’m not looking to collaborate yet, but give me a few months and I will be ready for it.
 - 📫 Not yet quite ready...